isobelmcrae/Enthalpy-Boxplot/README.md

 # Enthalpy Boxplot

-Before starting, download [R and RStudio](https://posit.co/download/rstudio-desktop/) (+ Command Line Tools if on Mac), and [Git](https://git-scm.com/downloads).
+Before starting, download [R and RStudio](https://posit.co/download/rstudio-desktop/) (+ Command Line Tools if on Mac), and [Git](https://git-scm.com/downloads) (should only be needed if using Windows).
 You will also need to create an Excel spreadsheet with all values that you would like to use in the following format:

 ![excel](https://github.com/isobelmcrae/isobelmcrae/blob/main/boxplots/excel.png)